SilasMeyer4/EnemyLoot/Versions/EnemyLoot-0.3.0/README.md

 ## Contact

-If you find a bug please write me through the github repo [https://github.com/SilasMeyer4/EnemyLoot].
+If you find a bug please write me through the github repo [https://github.com/SilasMeyer4/EnemyLoot] or write me a mail at meyer-si4@web.de.